Privacy Notice

 Use of website server log information for IT security purposes

-Use of website server log information and third party analytics software to analyse website use and improve our website
+We also use website server log information and third party analytics software to analyse website use to improve our website.

-We use the information collected by our website server logs, along with third party analytics software, including but not limited to Google Analytics, to analyse how our website users interact with our website and its features.
-For example, we analyse the number of visits and unique visitors we receive, the time and date of the visit, the location of the visit, the operating system and browser used, the number of course enquiries made on our websites and the number of links clicked on.
+We use the information collected by our website server logs, along with third party analytics software, including but not limited to Google Analytics and Domo to analyse how our website users interact with our website and its features.
+For example, we analyse the number of visits and unique visitors we receive, the time and date of the visit, the location of the visit, the operating system and browser used, the number of course enquiries made on our websites and the number of links clicked on, to improve user journeys.

 Cookies and similar technologies